swilgosz/hanamimastery/data/articles/sequel-over-activerecord.md

 source: null
 category: stray
 ---
-Hanami uses [ROM-RB](https://rom-rb.org) to implement the persistence layer, and if it comes to SQL databases, ROM uses Sequel as an ORM for an adapter for sql connections.
+Hanami uses [ROM-RB](https://rom-rb.org) to implement the persistence layer, and if it comes to SQL databases, ROM uses Sequel to manage SQL connections.

+### But WHY?
+Why not ActiveRecord?

 Therefore I wondered about the reasons behind that.
 I knew there are issues with ActiveRecord and I did face some of them in my career, but I wanted to know the exact pain points and why Sequel is better than ActiveRecord in enough different areas so it had been chosen by the Hanami team.